Cove Creek and Caney Bottom Hike

 From Asheville, take I-240 west to I-26 east to exit 40, NC Hwy.
 280/Asheville Airport.
 Turn right onto NC 280; follow this 4-lane highway for 16 miles toward Brevard.
 At the intersection with US highways 276 and 64, turn right onto US 276 west.
 Proceed on US 276 for 5.2 miles.
 Turn left on FS 475, following signs for the Pisgah Center for Wildlife Education and Fish Hatchery.
 You'll pass the fish hatchery on the left after 1.4 miles.
 Drive 1.8 miles past the fish hatchery to where the pavement ends (at the road to Cove Creek Group Campground just before a small bridge) There is a parking area on the left; park there.

-Begin the hike on the road leading uphill along the creek.
+Begin the hike on the road leading uphill along the creek in a general northerly direction.
 Your first main destination will be Cove Creek Falls.
-There is more than one way to get to the waterfall, and most guides recommend going the worst possible way.
-Despite the changes in trail names, the way I'll describe is both the easiest and the simplest: you basically just follow the creek from the parking area straight up to the falls!
+There is more than one way to get to the waterfall, which I'll describe below.

-To start, go up the gravel road behind the gate; there is a large sign board on the right.
+Both routes begin on the gravel road behind the gate; there is a large sign board on the right.
 The road fords the creek after 500 feet or so; follow the trail to the right which leads to a nice footbridge, then joins back with the road.
 Continue up the road; the hike along this section is pleasant.
-The creek will now be on your right and you will pass several small cascades with potholes in the rock.
+The creek will now be to the east and you will pass several small cascades with potholes in the rock.
 The road climbs gently toward the group camping area.

 Unfortunately, you will see many dead Eastern Hemlock trees along this road, as you will along most of this hike.
 As of January 2014, almost all of them were dead.
 They were once a defining characteristic of this cove; now, something else will have to slowly take their place.

-The Caney Bottom trail will exit the road uphill on your left, just before the first big clearing for the group camp.
+The Caney Bottom trail will exit the road uphill to your left, just before the first big clearing for the group camp.
 Do not take this trail yet, just go straight.
-Pass through the large clearing for the group camp.
+Pass through the large clearing for the first group camp.
 The road will enter the woods near a pit toilet on the other side of the clearing.
-To the right is a small "sliding rock" with a large pool at the bottom.
+To the right of that is a small "sliding rock" with a nice pool at the bottom.
 This makes a popular place to cool off during the summer, and, yes, people do use the bumpy rock as a waterslide!

-The road will reach another ford of Cove Creek shortly.
-Go left on the path close to the creek to find another footbridge.
+The road will reach another ford of Cove Creek a short distance beyond the first clearing.
+Go left on the path close to the creek where you'll find another footbridge.
 Join the road again; you'll then enter the second group camping area in another large clearing.
-The gravel road ends in the clearing, so bear left toward the creek and pit toilet.
-Take the trail to the left at the far end of the clearing leading upstream along the creek.
+The gravel road ends in the clearing; bear left toward the pit toilet building to stay near the creek.
+A trail starts upstream along the east side of the creek at the north end of the clearing by the pit toilets; take that.

-After you're done enjoying the falls, cross the creek.
-It may be a tricky crossing, which would explain why the crappy trail on the other side gets more use - because people think they'll avoid the crossing by coming in from that direction.
-However, most people make the crossing anyway - twice! - because the viewing area for the falls is so much better on the right side where you came in.
-The water is shallow above the large rocks, and there are big logs to step on, but use caution since there is a small boulder drop just downstream from the pool under the logs.
-At least you only have to do this crossing once!
+It may be a tricky crossing if you want dry feet.
+The water is usually shallow above the large rocks, and there are big logs to step on, but use caution since there is a small boulder drop just downstream from the pool under the logs.

-This semi-official trail leads to a point near the top of the falls and it's somewhat steep.
+It will pass below a rock outcrop an climb up to the intersection with the crappy trail on the left.
+Turn right to stay on the official trail.
+This takes you up to a point near the top of the falls and it's somewhat steep.
 It's short, though - my 4 year old had no problem negotiating it while holding my hand.
 The path splits; take either fork uphill.
 They both go to the same place after 100 feet or so.
-When you reach the junction with the yellow-blazed Cove Creek trail, turn right.
+When you reach the junction with the yellow-blazed Cove Creek trail, turn right, north, uphill.

 The Cove Creek trail is wide, on an old logging road bed, and easy to follow.
 It's not nearly as steep or rough as some of the unofficial paths back near Cove Creek Falls - in fact, the roughest part of the hike is now behind you.
 The trail does climb gently, through a varied forest of mixed hardwoods and (formerly) hemlocks along tributary creeks.